crowdlingo/course/src/speaking/snacks.md

 ## Vocabulary

 <vocab-list>
-- healthier
+- perfectly
-  - improved in health or physical condition
+  - completely and without qualification
 - generally
   - usually
-- sometimes
+- chocolate
-  - on certain occasions or in certain cases but not always
+  - a beverage made from cocoa powder and milk and sugar
 - unhealthy
   - not in or exhibiting good health in body or mind
-- chocolate
+- sometimes
-  - a beverage made from cocoa powder and milk and sugar
+  - on certain occasions or in certain cases but not always

 <!-- blank -->